Area-16/AndromedaChat/README.md

 * [Express](http://expressjs.com/) - The server framework used
 * [Socket.io](https://socket.io/) - The real-time engine used

-## Authors
+## Author

 * [Douglas Alves](https://github.com/dougtq)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details